oVirt/ovirt-site/source/feature/hot-plug-cpu.html.md

 Due to libvirt bug on unplug the engine has an inconsistent view of the amount of CPUs the VM has. i.e after unplugging 4 vcpus to 2 vcpus the VM entity in DB has 4 and in qemu process it will decrease to 2

-lets break to 2 problems to solve:

-*   inconsistent view

-to bridge a new entry under vm_dynamic will should the actual vcpu allocation

-this new field will be reported by the ***VDSM-guest-agent***

-the whole cpu topology will also be reported

-an audit log will be sent once a day if we detect that (actual vcpu) != (vm.socket \* vm.coresPerSocket)

-*   hot unplug bug workaround

-instead of unplugging , we can try to offline the cpu instead, again using the ***VDSM-guest-agent***

-this raises question about what happens to the virtualization thread that is dedicated for the cpu when it offlines - can the host use it

-for other VMs? i.e is this resource is reclaimed?
+status: in progress related bugs: [1075602](https://bugzilla.redhat.com/show_bug.cgi?id=1075602)

+#### block Unplug

+*   block unplug operation (based on static vm cpu count)
+*   engine can do
+*   UI grey-out lower values
+*   vdc_option for unplug=false in 3.4 till otherwise be it supported.
+*   add it to engine-config so its exposed to admins

+#### notify VDSM Guest Agent

+*   call vga (vdsm guest agent) setNumCpus(num:int)
+*   log if unsupported operation on guest
+*   call setnumofCpu will trigger a refresh

+#### report topology

+*   report the CPU topology under VM subtab

+      TODO scketch it

+*   format of the topology (Vinzenz please fill in)

-VDSM-guest-agent work for reporting this is already in progress - <http://gerrit.ovirt.org/23268>
+note: VDSM-guest-agent work for reporting this is already in progress - <http://gerrit.ovirt.org/23268>

 ### Testing